Food Allergies in Bulldogs and French Bulldogs

 - HOMEMADE/COOKED NOVEL PROTEIN DIET.

-CHALLENGE TEST: If by the end of the trial duration your bulldog or French bulldog digestive problems are greatly improved I recommend you reintroduce your previous diet as a diagnostic challenge (i.e. “challenge test”).
-The challenge test should trigger a reoccurrence of your bulldog and French bulldog GI problems (and itch if it is combined with a skin allergy) to start again within days from the challenge start date.
+CHALLENGE TEST: If by the end of the trial period your bulldog or French bulldog digestive problems are greatly improved I recommend you reintroduce your previous diet as a diagnostic challenge (i.e. “challenge test”).
 If your bulldog previous indigestion clinical problems re-emerge then you could be highly confident your bulldog has a food allergy.

 Food Allergies in Bulldogs and French Bulldogs RULE of THUMB